IRH Fellowships

 UW–Madison Senior Fellowships

-This year, the IRH will be holding a competition for up to two open-topic senior fellowships with four-year terms beginning in 2024-2025 (term: 2024-2028).
+This year, IRH held a competition for one open-topic senior fellowship and one Race, Ethnicity, and Indigeneity senior fellowship with four-year terms beginning in 2025-2026 (term: 2025-2029).

 Each year, the Institute for Research in the Humanities (IRH) maintains an average of eight senior fellowships funded by the College of Letters & Science.
 These are for tenured faculty members in the College who are engaged in innovative research in the humanities.
 Seven of these senior fellowships are designated for any projects in the humanities, and one senior fellowship is awarded for a project on race, ethnicity, and/or indigeneity.